HongYue1/LightNovel-Crawler-Colab/README.md

+# Temporary Not working, I will be fixed soon.

 # Features
 1. Easy to use and fast with no limit.
 2. The novel can be uploaded to multiple supported hosting sites.